core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The URI Discovery operation can yield multiple URIs of a given resource type.
 The client can use any of the discovered addresses initially.

-The discovery request interface is specified as follows:
+The discovery request interface is specified as follows (this is exactly the the Well-Known Interface of {{RFC6690}} Section 4, with the additional requirement that the server MUST support query filtering):

 Interaction:
 : EP -> RD